openhab/openhab-docs/installation/linux.md

 * **Snapshot Release**

   The snapshot build is created [almost daily](https://bintray.com/openhab/apt-repo2/openhab2#release), and includes the latest changes to the openHAB 2 core and add-ons.
+  These changes are often unstable, so you should use this branch only for testing or development purposes.

   Add the **openHAB 2 Unstable Repository** to your systems apt sources list: